Fed officials say June rate hike still in play, hinges on data

 Even a modest rate hike in the world's largest economy would ripple through financial markets.

-At its policy meeting last month the Fed also refined plans for the mechanics of the initial rate increase, which will need to be engineered around any market turbulence that might arise.
+At its policy meeting last month the Fed also refined plans for the mechanics of the initial rate increase, which will need to be engineered around any market turbulence that might arise [ID:L2N0X51RN].

 Futures traders, who on Tuesday predicted December was the most likely month for the tightening to begin, on Wednesday shifted that likelihood to October, according to futures markets.
 Wall Street economists generally expect the Fed to move in September.